dotboris/homelab/README.md

 Once you're done remember to comment out the entries in your hosts file.

+## Updating Packages

+1. Do the update: `nix run .#update-packages`
+1. Check the differences: `git diff`
+1. Test the changes: `nix flake check -L`
+1. Test with the VM
+1. Ship to prod

 ## Todo

 This is a work in progress.
 This is a list of things that I want / need from